 Once the mold spores move into the skin, the disease takes days or even months to develop.

 Causes of Sporotrichosis

-- In very rare cases, the organism can be inhaled or ingested, leading to infection of parts of the body other than the skin.
+In rare cases, the fungus can be inhaled or ingested, causing infection in parts of the body other than the skin.

 Symptoms of Sporotrichosis